tomwassenberg/certbot-ocsp-fetcher/README.md

 - `-q, --quiet`\
   Do not print any output, including the list of certificates the tool processed and the actions the tool took.
+  This flag and the `-v/--verbose` flag are mutually exclusive.

 - `-v, --verbose`\
   Makes the tool verbose by printing specific (error) messages.
 These messages can be used for debugging purposes.
 Specify this flag multiple times for more verbosity.
+  This flag and the `-q/--quiet` flag are mutually exclusive.

 - `-w, --no-reload-webserver`\
   Do not reload `nginx`.
 When not specified and the tool created or updated at